Micron Area Plan Concept

 Brittney -- the original Micron land use plan called for areas designed as "Environmentally Sensitive".
 These areas were to be protected without disruptions to the land.
 The proposed plan eliminates the ESA zoned land.
 Can you provide the original Micron land studies that designated this land as ESA and perhaps provide an explanation on why the zoning and protection has been removed from the DR Horton plan?

-Shaun Gehman asked almost 3 years ago
+Shaun Gehman asked over 3 years ago

 The original Area Plan (below) actually shows it as Open Space which is not quite the same as ESA.